-In women, the bacteria first infect the cervix (structure that connects the vagina or birth canal to the uterus or womb) and/or the urethra (urine canal).
+In women, the bacteria first infect the cervix (the structure that connects the vagina or birth canal to the uterus or womb) and/or the urethra (urine canal).
 Some infected women have an abnormal vaginal discharge or a burning sensation when urinating.
 Untreated infections can spread upward to the uterus and fallopian tubes (tubes that carry fertilized eggs from the ovaries to the uterus), causing pelvic inflammatory disease (PID).
-PID can be silent, or can cause symptoms such as abdominal and pelvic pain.
-Even if PID causes no symptoms initially, it can lead to infertility (not being able to get pregnant) and other complications later on.
+PID can be silent or can cause symptoms such as abdominal and pelvic pain.
+Even if PID causes no symptoms initially, it can lead to infertility (not getting pregnant) and other complications later on.

 If you have had oral sex with someone who has chlamydia, you may get this infection in your throat, which can lead to painful swallowing, a cough, and a fever.